 But it did get me thinking…

-Animal and insect encounters are one of my favorite ways of checking in, to glean some deeper insight and understanding into my self and my life.
+Animal and insect encounters are one of my favorite ways of checking in, to glean some deeper insight and understanding into my self and life generally.

 My latest “dream” centipede was actually the third installment of a trilogy of encounters with them this month, after nearly the entire year without any at all.
-I supposed I could brush it off as simply a seasonal factor, since the island winter (such as it is) has brought more rain and cooler temperatures; so perhaps the centipedes are seeking shelter.
+I suppose I could write this off as simply a seasonal thing since the island winter (such as it is) has brought more rain and cooler temperatures; perhaps the centipedes have been seeking shelter in my “barn”.
 But for my own amusement and self development, I have interpreted the sudden string of centipede appearances as being an important lesson.
 A wake up call.

-These centipedes are showing up to me to indicate the “bugs” in my thinking.
+One way to frame the experiences is that these centipedes are showing up to indicate the “bugs” in my own thinking.
 Specifically, they are revealing where I have fear, and challenging me to consider how I might deal with that fear.
 And, to consider what the fear may have to teach me.

 The centipede is an apt metaphor for this.

-Some people might consider me a bit weird and extreme, because I do my best to avoid killing any bugs.
+Some people might consider me a bit weird and extreme around here, because I do my best to avoid killing any and all bugs.
 Catch and release, always.
 Including the big centipedes here.
-Yet my fear of their pincers and those creepy crawly legs have kept us relatively unacquainted.
+Yet my fear of their bite and those creepy crawly legs have kept me and them relatively unacquainted.
 I’d kind of prefer to keep it that way.
-But the drop in this morning confronted me with the need to come to terms with them.
-Not only because we inadvertently share living quarters, but because there is something more going on in my thoughts and feelings about them, and concurrently with their recent appearances, that I believe is worth exploring.
+However, the friendly (ha) centipede drop in this morning confronted me with the need to come to terms with them.
+Not only because we inadvertently share living quarters, but also because there is something more going on in my thoughts and feelings about them, concurrently with their recent appearances, that I believe is worth exploring.